Overview of the Most Important Certifications and Ratings Used in the Built Environment

 8. EPC (Energy Performance Certificate) / MEES

-ESG Focus: Environmental / Regulatory Compliance Primary Use: UK — mandatory for all commercial property
+Type: Rating ESG Focus: Environmental / Regulatory Compliance Primary Use: UK — mandatory for all commercial property

 EPCs are a mandatory UK legal requirement for all commercial buildings at the point of construction, sale, or lease.
 Under the Minimum Energy Efficiency Standards (MEES), it is unlawful to let a property with an EPC rating below E, with substantial penalties for non‑compliance.
 The regulatory trajectory is tightening: a minimum EPC C will be required from 2027 and a minimum B from 2030.